rennleon/holberton-system_engineering-devops/0x15-api/README.md

 ## 1. Export to CSV
-Using what you did in the task #0, extend your Python script to export data in the CSV format.
+Extend your Python script to export data in the CSV format.

 - Records all tasks that are owned by this employee
 - Format must be: `"USER_ID","USERNAME","TASK_COMPLETED_STATUS","TASK_TITLE"`